Four Quadrant Motor Control

 June 11, 2011Regenerative Control

-Regenerative control gives a motor the capability to act as a generator while in operation.
-Energy is regenerated during the braking process (regenerative braking) and the output of energy is supplied to an electrical load.
+Effectively, regenerative control allows a motor to act as a generator while in operation.
+Energy is regenerated during the braking process (regenerative braking), and the energy output is supplied to an electrical load.
 Regenerative DC drives are often called “regen drives” for short.